Tips & FAQ

 Where is the Festival?

-Festival Saturday takes place in seven venues in and around Telfair, Wright, and Chippewa Squares in downtown Savannah.
+Festival Saturday takes place in six venues in and around Telfair, Wright, and Chippewa Squares in downtown Savannah.
 Please visit our Map & Parking page for more information and be sure to stop by our Information Tent in Telfair Square to pick up a Venue Map!

 How much does it cost to attend?